atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/how-window-functions-work.md

 ![A steps taken running average table](/assets/images/how-to-teach-people-sql/appendix/window_functions/StepsTakenRunningAvg.png)

-You should notice that, since ORDER BY was used alone, the AVG function is taken as the “running average”.
+You should notice that, since ORDER BY was used, the AVG function is taken as the “running average”.
 So the AVG is recalculated in every row.

-We could also use PARTITION BY with ORDER BY, implementing a weekend indicator, to separate weekday activity from weekend activity:
+We could also use PARTITION BY with ORDER BY, implementing a weekend indicator, to separate the weekday running average from weekend running average:

 ```sql
 SELECT 'Date', 'Weekend', 'Steps Taken',